From: Vitor Valeri

 • Download tracks and albums from music repositories with open licenses or that are in the public domain.

-If you value the experience of dealing with physical media, I recommend looking for online stores, as physical stores are extremely scarce in world.
+To buy CDs, if you value the experience of dealing with physical media, I recommend searching for online stores, as physical stores are extremely scarce in Brazil.

 Recommended online stores to buy physical CDs: